cscart/docs/en/developer_guide/addons/compatibility/adapting_4310_to_441.rst

 When no ``default_language`` is specified, there are two possible scenarios:

-* If the *langs* directory contains the PO file for the store's default language, it will be used as the default language.
+* If the *langs* directory contains the PO file for the default language of the store's Administration panel, it will be used as the default language.

 * Otherwise the first file in *langs* directory will be used to provide default translations.